jldowns/google_earth_engine_notebook/README.md

 1. Introduction: *Getting imagery from GEE*
 2. Spectrums: *Pulling data from different specra and collections.*
 3. Supervised: *A gentle introduction to TensorFlow*
-4. Unsupervised: *Using autoencoders and clustering to group images* -->
+4. Unsupervised: *Using autoencoders and clustering to group images (work in progress)* -->

 ### Multispectrum Experiment
 5. Data Acquisition